dawarich-app/site/docs/tutorials/track-your-location.md

     "vel": "%SPD_KPH"
 }
 ```

 - HTTP Headers:

 ```
 Content-Type: application/json
 ```

 - HTTP Method: `POST`

-## HomeAssistant
+## Home Assistant

-There is a way to have your geolocation data from HomeAssistant in Dawarich.
-It might be useful for those who already have HomeAssistant and don't want to use another app for tracking.
+There is a way to have your geolocation data from Home Assistant in Dawarich.
+It might be useful for those who already have Home Assistant and don't want to use another app for tracking.

-The guide can be found on Github: [HomeAssistant integration](https://github.com/Freika/dawarich/discussions/77#discussioncomment-9904099)
+The guide can be found on Github: [Home Assistant integration](https://github.com/Freika/dawarich/discussions/77#discussioncomment-9904099)